phispu/stingone-nhanes-pah-asthma/README.md

 - **Examination**: BMI (BMX)
 - **Health Insurance** (HIQ)

+Our final analytical dataset `nhanes-pah-asthma-analysis.RDS` can be found in [`data/processed`](https://github.com/phispu-columbia/stingone-nhanes-pah-asthma/tree/main/data/processed).

+- We have included a data dictionary `nhanes-pah-asthma-analysis-DD.xlsx` in the same folder.

 ## 3. Code and Instructions
-We used the following code to complete our anlaysis: `code/analysis_clean.R`
+We used the following code to complete our analysis:

+- `code/clean_data.R`: Merge, clean, and prepare analytical dataset.
+- `code/analysis.R`: Complete analyses.

 ## 4. Cloning this Repository with RStudio
 Below are steps to clone this repository to your local device with RStudio.
 Please refer to this [link](https://resources.github.com/github-and-rstudio/) for more information about using git in RStudio.